+While natural shedding is common, it can often be correlated to stress and anxiety when the hair loss becomes more substantial.
 Anxiety is the body’s reaction to stressful, dangerous, or unfamiliar situations.
-Though everyone feels anxious occasionally, those who suffer from anxiety disorders suffer such distress that it interferes with their ability to lead a normal life.
+Though everyone feels anxious occasionally, those who suffer from anxiety disorders experience some of the same triggers in many ways.
+An anxiety disorder can me suffering such distress that it interferes with their ability to lead an everyday life.

 Alopecia Areata.
 Large clumps of hair may suddenly fall out for no apparent reason, causing patches of hair loss.
 Some people may experience hair loss in other parts of the body.
 Although the hair will grow back, continued anxiety and stress can cause the hair loss to continue leading to different patches of hair and baldness.

 Telogen Effluvium (TE).
 This is the second most common form of hair loss.
 In essence, it occurs when there is a change in the number of hair follicles growing hair.
-The number of hair follicles producing hair will drop, which means an increase in dormant hair follicles, with the end result being hair loss.
-TE can appear as thinning hair with the hair on the top of the scalp thinning more than the sides or back of the scalp.
+The number of hair follicles producing hair will drop, increasing dormant hair follicles, resulting in hair loss.
+TE can appear as thinning hair with the hair on the top of the scalp more than the sides or back of the scalp.